ellucianEthos/python-pubsub-demo/README.md

 # python-pubsub-demo
-This demo application written in Python shows how to use the Ethos Integration publish-subscribe messaging pattern.
+This demo application written in Python demonstrates how to use the Ethos Integration publish-subscribe messaging pattern.
 A general overview of this pattern is described [here.](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)

 ## Ethos Integration Overview